airbytehq/airbyte/docs/integrations/getting-started/destination-redshift.md

 Optional parameters:
 * **Bucket Path**
   * The directory within the S3 bucket to place the staging data.
-For example, if you set this to `yourFavoriteSubdirectory`, we will place the staging data inside `s3://yourBucket/yourFavoriteSubdirectory`.
+For example, if you set this to `yourFavoriteSubdirectory`, staging data will be placed inside `s3://yourBucket/yourFavoriteSubdirectory`.
 If not provided, defaults to the root directory.

 ## Notes about Redshift Naming Conventions